rolkon/ML2021-Coreset-Selection/README.md

 This repository contains the source code of the Skoltech ML2021 course project "Coreset Selection".

+## Pulling this repository

+This repository stores data in the Git LFS format.
+You need to have Git LFS installed on your computer in order to pull this repository successfully.

 ## Documentation
 The documentation can be found here: